 We have seen the impressive results of a national effort to bring investment to Malta.
 Certain industries, such as tech, iGaming, and aviation among others, have attracted foreign talent.
 These expat workers and their families make up a significant section of the long term rental market.
 They tend to prefer living around the Sliema, St Julian’s, and Gzira areas.
 As these expats can afford to pay more for their accommodation, many Maltese who relied on renting their homes felt squeezed out.

-A new proposal will offer affordable rentals to low income earners through the construction of a 118 apartments in Fgura.
+A new proposal will offer affordable rentals to low-income earners through the construction of 118 apartments in Fgura.
 These will benefit renters who were previously fell through the gap by not qualifying for social housing but not earning enough to afford the rent.
-This is a step in the right direction, however we predict that 118 units will not be enough.
-We hope that the project is a success and justifies further investment in similar endeavours.
+This is a step in the right direction, however, we predict that 118 units will not be enough.
+We hope that the project is a success and justifies the further investment in similar endeavours.

 Due to recent political developments, we expect to see a slowdown in the property market – one which has already been predicted in the KPMG market report.
 What is uncertain is how far it will go and how long it will last.
 The local market is strong; we have yet to see how the foreign market will react.
 However, we are not discouraged.
 As demonstrated from the economic crisis, Malta can weather a storm.